stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-1.rst

 Step 2.
 Set up the motor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
+Turn on the system: press the power button on the PCB shield.
+#.
 Calibrate: Press and hold the button on the C610 motor controller until the motor starts moving and release.
 #.
 Wait until the C610 motor controller restarts.
 #.
 Set ID: Press the button on the C610 controller, then a little while later (half second) press the button again.
 The light should flash green.